 What’s Magento Again?

-Magento is an eCommerce platform built on open source technology with inbuilt features such as cart management, wishlist, marketing and promotions tools, customizable theme support and more.
-Originally released in 2008, it has received numerous updates over the years and, up to today, can easily be expanded through extensions.
+Magento is an eCommerce platform built on open source technology.
+It comes equipped with inbuilt features such as cart management, wishlist, marketing and promotions tools, customizable theme support and more.
+Originally released in 2008, it has received numerous updates over the years and can easily be expanded through extensions.

 Read more: 6 Facts You Didn’t Know About Magento.